Nevada's 19th Senate district: 2012

-Federal and statewide results in District 19
+Federal and statewide results

 History

-District 19 was created when the senatorial districts were redrawn in 2011 as a result of the 2010 Census.
+District 19 was created when the senatorial districts were redrawn in 2011 as a result of the 2010 census.
 The new districts went into effect on January 1, 2012 for filing for office, and for nominating and electing senators.
 They became effective for all other purposes on November 7 of the same year – the day after Election Day, when the new terms began.
 The law defines District 19's borders using census tracts, block groups, and blocks.

 Rural Senatorial District

 Most of the district was previously in the Rural Senatorial District.
 After the 1991 redistricting the rural district encompassed Humboldt, Pershing and Elko Counties as well as parts of Lander and Eureka Counties.
-After the 2000 Census the district also encompassed all of Lander, Eureka, White Pine and Lincoln Counties as well as parts of Nye County.
+After the 2000 census the district also encompassed all of Lander, Eureka, White Pine and Lincoln Counties as well as parts of Nye County.